-Under trust law, a trustee may be entitled to a commission for its services.
-The commission can be determined by a state statute or an agreement between a trustee and a Grantor or other interested parties.
+Under trust law, a trustee may be entitled to a commission for the services rendered.
+The commission can be determined by a state statute or by virtue of an agreement between a trustee and a Grantor or other interested parties.

 Besides commission payments to trustees, a trustee may not get any other benefit from the trust.
 While some of the services can be performed by a professional Trustee on behalf of the Trust, such as an accounting, tax or legal services, professional services such as a financial advisor or a broker services cannot be performed by a Trustee for additional enumeration.
 A trustee also cannot transact with the trust by being a party to a transaction with a trust and a trustee cannot borrow from the trust funds or lend to the trust, and cannot sell to or buy from a trust.

-In short, a trustee should never behave in any other professional capacity within the bounds of a trust besides being the Trustee.
+In short, a trustee should never behave in any other professional capacity, besides being the Trustee, without explicit approval of all interested parties of the Trust.
 If there is a personal interest in a transaction that is not approved by the settlor or approved by a court, a trustee would be automatically bound by the No Further Inquiry Rule and be in violation of a breach of the duty of loyalty.
 Let’s consider again the example of a Trustee who is also financial advisor; if, as a financial advisor, the trustee makes any profit, the no further inquiry rule would force him to disgorge of the profit and hand it back to the beneficiaries.
 However, again, self-dealing is permitted in limited circumstances: if the trust authorizes such a transaction; if the court authorizes such a transaction; or if all beneficiaries consent.